aws-powertools/powertools-lambda-typescript/packages/commons/README.md

 ### Installation

-The AWS Lambda Powertools TypeScript utilities follow a modular approach, similar to the official [AWS SDK v3 for JavaScript](https://github.com/aws/aws-sdk-js-v3).
+The AWS Lambda Powertools for TypeScript utilities (which from here will be referred as Powertools) follow a modular approach, similar to the official [AWS SDK v3 for JavaScript](https://github.com/aws/aws-sdk-js-v3).
 Each TypeScript utility is installed as standalone NPM package.

 👉 [Installation guide for the **Tracer** utility](https://awslabs.github.io/aws-lambda-powertools-typescript/latest/core/tracer#getting-started)